 When all the bits are processed, the received data is transferred in the Receive Data Register and the RDRF bit rises.
-If the SPI_RDR (Receive Data Register) has not been read before new data is received, the Overrun Error bit (OVRES) in SPI_SR is set.
-As long as this flag is set, data is loaded in SPI_RDR.
-The user has to read the status register to clear the OVRES bit.
+If RDRF is already high when the data is transferred, the Overrun bit rises and the data transfer to SPI RDR is aborted.